TRAVEL GUIDE

 Famous worldwide for being the setting of the Allied troops landing during World War 2, Normandy has played a key role in the shaping of Europe’s future.

 With our trips you will be able to tour this wonderful region both by cycling and hiking.
-Following the Atlantic coast, you will be able to explore the WWII landing beaches between Caen and Sainte Mère l’Eglise, the city of Bayeux with its unique 11th century tapestry, and the world famous Mont Saint Michel.
+Following the Atlantic coast, you will be able to explore the WW2 landing beaches between Caen and Sainte Mère l’Eglise, the city of Bayeux with its unique 11th century tapestry, and the world-famous Mont Saint Michel.
 Did you know that the stunning abbey was built based on a dream made by the local bishop, Bishop Aubert in the 8th century?

 You can also explore the inland following the Veloscenie, a unique cycling itinerary starting in Paris and following the river Seine until the Mont Saint Michel.
 Don’t forget to stop for a taste of apple cider and Camembert along the way, some of the most tasty products of the region!